 As a basis for specialisation in performance, composition and musicology, students take modules in music history, harmony and analysis.

-Level 1 includes four core modules in harmony and music history, and two optional modules chosen from:
+Includes four core modules in Harmony and Music History, plus two optional modules chosen from:

-Level 2 includes two core modules in analysis and history, and four optional modules chosen from:
+Includes two core modules in Analysis and History, plus four optional modules chosen from:

-Up to two modules may be in another subject.
+(Up to two optional modules may be in another subject)

 For module descriptions: choose your subject area from the dropdown list (please note that the modular system used at Queen's allows students access to a wide range of teaching across related subjects where appropriate eg Accounting includes modules from within the subjects of Economics and Finance)